uschpc/USC-BackendAI-Testing-Docs/topanga-workflow-linked.md

     click Work "https://github.com/uschpc/USC-BackendAI-Testing-Docs/blob/main/software-modules.md" "Software Modules"
 ```

-> **Note:** GitHub's Mermaid renderer does not always support clickable nodes inside the diagram itself (link behavior varies by security settings).
-The step list below repeats each link as a normal Markdown link so they are guaranteed to work regardless.

 ## Steps

 1. Once access is approved, **connect to the USC VPN** (if off-campus) and **log in via USC SSO / Duo** at [topanga.carc.usc.edu](https://topanga.carc.usc.edu).
 See [Getting Started with Topanga](https://github.com/uschpc/USC-BackendAI-Testing-Docs/blob/main/getting-started-topanga.md).